 The hitching rail must be erected in a safe location.
-It should have flat level ground, free of tree roots or rocks to avoid tripping by horse or rider.
+It should have level ground, free of tree roots or rocks to avoid tripping by horse or rider.
 It should also be clear of objects and clear of structures such as trees, cliffs, picnic tables or fences for at least three metres each side of the rail (assuming it is intended to hitch horses to both sides).

 The surface should be free-draining to avoid puddling but should ideally not be hard surfaced, as horses may slip.
-A rail where there is natural grass growth will always be appreciated for grazing.

-Hitching rails should be erected in a location which provides a clear view of the horses from nearby facilities or viewpoints because even though an equestrian is unlikely to leave a horse unaccompanied, they will want to keep checking to that all is well.
+Hitching rails should be erected in a location which provides a clear view of the horse from nearby facilities or viewpoints.

 The area under the rail within reach of a horse should be free of toxic vegetation.
 The most toxic plants are yew, privet and rhododendron.
 Most likely to grow in this situation are ragwort, foxglove, buttercups and nightshade.
 They are not likely to be eaten in sufficient quantity while hitched but should be removed to avoid concerns.
-Use of herbicide should be avoided.